 USB, Firewire, Thunderbolt?

 Many hard drive enclosures have Firewire, USB, Thunderbolt or a combination of interfaces for connecting the hard drive to your computer.
-Any of these interfaces will work fine for backing up and safeguarding your data, though Firewire and Thunderbolt are the most reliable interfaces for booting a Mac.
+Any of these interfaces will work fine for backing up and safeguarding your data.
 We generally recommend purchasing an enclosure that offers multiple interface options (e.g. Firewire+USB or Thunderbolt+USB).
 If your Mac does not offer native USB 3.0 support (e.g. it's older than 2012), a USB device may boot your Mac, but performance will be considerably slower than your Mac's internal hard drive.

 Most hard drive enclosures will work just fine for your backups, however, some cannot function as a bootable device.
 It would be nearly impossible for us to curate an exhaustive list of every enclosure/Mac combination that does and does not work.
 However, we frequently get asked for a recommendation, so here's a list of some hard drive enclosures that we have tested with good results.
 Performance and price go hand-in-hand.
 If you opt for a USB-only device, pre-2015 Macs will be slower when booting from that device.
 USB-C equipped Macs can work well from a USB-C (USB 3.1) equipped hard drive, especially if the disk inside of the enclosure is an SSD.